-We parked our car in a pay parking lot in the city center of Takada because the ones near the Takada castle are always crowded during the Hanami event.
+We parked our car in a pay parking lot in the city center of Takada because the ones near the Takada castle are always almost full during the Hanami event.

-When we came to the entrance of the Takada castle’s park on foot, there was a location map of the park.
+When we arrived at the entrance of the Takada castle’s park on foot, there was a location map of the park.

-Looking back at the opposite side, there was a wonderful view of a moat, mountains, and cherry blossoms.
+Looking back at the opposite side from there, there was a wonderful view of a moat, mountains, and Sakura or cherry blossoms.

-After we purely enjoyed viewing the cherry blossoms, we headed to the main street of the park, where there were a lot of “Yatai (屋台)”, or Japanese-style street stalls, offering various attractive foods from traditional Japanese confections, like “Poppo Yaki (ぽっぽ焼)“, to popular Korean and Turkish snacks.
+After we purely enjoyed viewing Sakura, we headed to the main street of the park, where there were a lot of “Yatai (屋台)”, or Japanese-style street stalls, offering various attractive foods raging from traditional Japanese confections, like “Poppo Yaki (ぽっぽ焼)“, to popular Korean and Turkish snacks.

 Walking through the crowd for a while, we came to the large red bridge over the outer moat of the Takada castle.
 From there, we enjoyed the magnificent view of Mt.
 Myoko, one of Japan’s top 100 mountains.

 To the rooftop observation platform

 In the Takada castle’s park, there is a historical museum whose rooftop was open to the public for free only during the Hanami festival.

 Of course, we stopped by the spot and overlooked the beautiful scenery of Takada and the inside of the park from there.

 One of Japan’s 3 biggest night Hanami festivals